Appalachian Mountains: Mineral resources

 The Appalachian Mountains contain major deposits of anthracite coal as well as bituminous coal.
 In the folded mountains the coal is in metamorphosed form as anthracite, represented by the Coal Region of northeastern Pennsylvania.
 The bituminous coal fields of western Pennsylvania, western Maryland, southeastern Ohio, eastern Kentucky, southwestern Virginia, and West Virginia contain the sedimentary form of coal.
 The mountain top removal method of coal mining, in which entire mountain tops are removed, is currently threatening vast areas and ecosystems of the Appalachian Mountain region.
 The surface coal mining that started in the 1940s has significantly impacted the central Appalachian Mountains in Kentucky, Tennessee, Virginia and West Virginia.
 Early mining methods were unregulated and mined land reclamation research, including acid base reaction, was led by the West Virginia University in the 1960s and 1970s.
 West Virginia developed rigorous mine reclamation standards for state coal mines in the late 1960s.
-Regulations were introduced by most federal states to protect the Appalachian Mountains by the late 1960s.
+Regulations were introduced by most states to protect the Appalachian Mountains by the late 1960s.
 Social and political activism brought about the Surface Mining Control and Reclamation Act of 1977.

 The 1859 discovery of commercial quantities of petroleum in the Appalachian Mountains of western Pennsylvania started the modern United States petroleum industry.
 Recent discoveries of commercial natural gas deposits in the Marcellus Shale formation and Utica Shale formations have once again focused oil industry attention on the Appalachian Basin.

 Some plateaus of the Appalachian Mountains contain metallic minerals such as iron and zinc.